 To lay the sand, place the lengths of PVC pipe across the gravel foundation, a few feet apart.
 Use them to gauge how deep your sand is.
 Use the two-by-four to level out the surface of the sand.

-When you’re satisfied with your patio, spray it with water to activate the jointing sand.
-Let the sand cure for 24 hours, and then you’ll be ready to use your new patio!
+When you are satisfied with your patio, spray it with water to activate the jointing sand.
+Let the sand cure for 24 hours, and then you will be ready to use your new patio!